smarr/are-we-fast-yet/docs/guidelines.md

    Though, otherwise, we do not require any management overhead.

  - **Richards** uses `object_tracker` for simplicity.
-   It could use `shared_ptr` and accounting for cyclic references that would work, too.
-A naive using of the task list did not seem to work, but I might have missed something.
+   It could use `shared_ptr` and when accounting for cyclic references that could work, too.
+Naively freing the task list did not seem to work, but I might have missed something.

  - **Bounce** allocates everything statically, i.e., on the stack.